costanzimartina/Fintech_project/src/INSTALL.md

 ## SIMULATION OF A POSSIBLE SCENARIO ##

 In the following lines we are going to present you a simulation of how our prototype works.
-For this purpose we are going to use **Remix**, a web browser based IDE that allows you to write, deploy and run Solidity smart contract.
+For this purpose we are going to use **Remix**, a web browser based IDE that allows you to write, deploy and run Solidity smart contracts.
 You can find the files to use in the *FinalVersion_code* folder.

 We assume to have four players: **two individuals** that create their own personal profile and buy a car insurance, the **Police** submitting accident’s reports as an official source, and the **Insurer** which collects the premia from the individuals and provides them coverage.
 We have three solidity-based *Smart Contracts* that can be instantiated in order to represent our entities: **PersonalProfile,** which manages all the individual’s personal information, **InsurerContract**, which is used by the Insurer to manage the relationships with individuals, and **PoliceReport**, which enables the police to document traffic accidents.
 Note that every Smart Contract should be deployed using a different account, since each is used by a different entity.